trinodb/trino/docs/src/main/sphinx/object-storage/metastores.md

   - AWS region of the STS service to authenticate with.
 This is required when running in a GovCloud region.
 Example: `us-gov-east-1` -
-* - `hive.metastore.glue.proxy-api-id`
-  - The ID of the Glue Proxy API, when accessing Glue via an VPC endpoint in API Gateway.
-  -
 * - `hive.metastore.glue.sts.endpoint`
   - STS endpoint URL to use when authenticating to Glue (optional).
 Example:
     `https://sts.us-gov-east-1.amazonaws.com`